mattb00ker/100-days-of-code/r1-log.md

 ### R1D9
 Kept on pluggin away at my Java Script today.
 Also looked into LoRa on a meshtastic board, I may want to produce an airplane tracker at some point.

+### R1D10
+Finally got into DOM manipulation, god that's fun!.
+Now have the console commands updating the HTML to give actual views of both the cards and the score.
+Test buttons removed.